MGeurts/genealogy/README.md

 ## About this project

-<b>Genealogy</b> is a free and open-source (family tree) application to record family members and their relationships, build with Laravel 10.
+<b>Genealogy</b> is a free and open-source (family tree) application to record family members and their relationships, build with PHP (Laravel 10).

 <img src="https://genealogy.kreaweb.be/img/genealogy-001a.webp" class="rounded" alt="Genealogy-001a"/>
 <img src="https://genealogy.kreaweb.be/img/genealogy-001c.webp" class="rounded" alt="Genealogy-001c"/>